Solar Project Engineer banner

 6. Chance to work on innovative technologies.

-8. Opportunities for international travel and collaboration.
+8. Opportunities for international collaboration.

 Cons

-1. Project delays due to weather conditions.
+1. Project delays due to weather or regulatory issues.

 4. Dependence on government policies and incentives.

-6. Safety risks associated with construction sites.
+6. Safety risks associated with construction and electrical work.

-8. Market volatility affecting project financing.
+7. Market volatility affecting project financing.